Józef Kożdoń: Biography

+Kożdoń died on 7 December 1949 in Opava, at the age of 76.

 Controversies

 Kożdoń wrote: "I'm not a German, but I'm not and I don't want to be a Pole, too.
 I'm Polish speaking Silesian [...]
 A language commonwealth don't decide about a national union, deciding factor is spirit commonwealth.
 Silesia has this commonwealth - own separate land's traditions".
-His politics supported bilingual Polish-German education, for example Kożdoń supported insertion of German language to Polish elementary school in Górki Wielkie and demanded insertion of Polish language to German grammar and gymnasial schools in Cieszyn.
+His politics supported bilingual Polish-German education, for example Kożdoń supported insertion of German language to Polish primary school in Górki Wielkie and demanded insertion of Polish language to German grammar and gymnasial schools in Cieszyn.
 His politics supported German-language Silesian culture, Slavic Silesian folk culture and local Slavic Silesian dialects.
 Kożdoń's stances on the position of German culture in Cieszyn Silesia remain however controversial, as several historians claim he and his supporters accented German character of the whole Cieszyn Silesia and supported Germanization policies.

 On 18 September 1938 Walter Harbich, as leader of "assembly of Silesian nationality", sent a telegram to Adolf Hitler, requesting independence of Cieszyn Silesia under a protection of Nazi Germany.
 Petition in the same question was sent to the prime minister of the UK Neville Chamberlain, too.
-On 2 October 1938 Rudolf Francus and Walter Harbich - leaders of German-language faction of Silesian People's Party sent a next telegram to Hitler, speaking in protest of Silesian people and German people from Bohumín against cession of the Zaolzie to Poland.
+On 2 October 1938 Rudolf Francus and Walter Harbich - leaders of German-language faction of Silesian People's Party sent a next telegram to Hitler, speaking in protest of Silesian people and German people from Bohumín against cession of the Trans-Olza to Poland.
 All the telegrams were sent without knowledge of Kożdoń.